squeak-smalltalk/squeak.de/_posts/2021-02-09-squeak_treffen_demo.md

    - Like the Babylonias: Programming with Examples
    - Fast and colorful: OpenGL in Squeak
    - Use the Entire Canvas: Block-based Programming
-   - Spot off, Morph on: Squeak Game Showcase 2020
+   - Lights off, Morph on: Squeak Game Showcase 2020
    - It's Broken!
 How to debug the debugger =)
    - Social Media?
 A Telegram Bot for Squeak